dekubu/lxd-kit/CONTRIBUTING.md

 ## Tests

-SSHKit has a unit test suite and a functional test suite.
+LXDKit has a unit test suite and a functional test suite.
 Some functional tests run against [Vagrant](https://www.vagrantup.com/) VMs.
-If possible, you should make sure that the tests pass for each commit by running `rake` in the sshkit directory.
+If possible, you should make sure that the tests pass for each commit by running `rake` in the lxdkit directory.
 This is in case we need to cherry pick commits or rebase.
 You should ensure the tests pass, (preferably on the minimum and maximum ruby version), before creating a PR.